Is your tech working hard enough?

-If your business hasn't invested time in reviewing and researching how technology could enhance your internal processes, then you're sure to be missing out.
+If your agency hasn't invested time in reviewing and researching how technology could enhance your internal processes, then you're sure to be missing out.

 We're all so busy we don't want to stop for lunch let alone stop and make potentially game-changing technology implementations, that may cause some short-term disruption.
 But time spent now is time saved in spades down the line.
 You will have to evolve to survive, and until you do, the gap between you and your tech-adapting peers is constantly widening.

-In this piece, we share some food for thought with comment from our extensive network of project-based businesses about how they’ve used tech to make their processes more efficient, increase productivity and ultimately become more profitable.
+In this piece, we share some food for thought with comment from our extensive network of agencies and other project-based businesses about how they’ve used tech to make their processes more efficient, increase productivity and ultimately become more profitable.

 Responsive to market changes